asifkhan123/asifkhan123/README.md

-- 💻 MPhil in Computer Science @ HKUST, specializing in LLM Privacy
+- 💻 MPhil in Computer Science @ HKUST KnowComp
 - 🎓 I completed my Bachelor's degree in HKUST, majoring in Computer Science with a minor in Bioengineering